 What makes a good case study?

-So how do you write a good one, then?
+So how do you write a case study that’s actually effective, then?
 Here are three characteristics every good case study should have:

 It’s digestible